Radu V. Stan, M.D., Ph.D.

 Office: Borwell 502W

-Our laboratory is focused on how vascular endothelial cells control the exchange of solutes and cells between the blood and tissues.
-The laboratory studies how, on one hand, fundamental mechanisms of signaling and membrane traffic control endothelial cell differentiation and organization in different vascular beds.
-At whole animal level, we are interested in how endothelial cells of diverse phenotypes control higher order cardiovascular functions such as microvascular permeability, angiogenesis and inflammation.
-Our efforts are currently focused on several distinct but interactive project areas, relying on a wide array of experimental approaches from electron microscopy to cell imaging to biochemistry and cell biology to genetics and to whole animal physiology.
-The focus areas are:
+Our efforts are currently focused on several distinct but interactive project areas, relying on a wide array of experimental approaches from electron microscopy to fluorescence live cell imaging, biochemistry and cell biology to genetics and to whole animal physiology.
+The current discrete focus areas are:

-Keywords:, microvascular permeability cancer, inflammation, angiogenesis, endothelial differentiation, endothelial cell biology, endocytosis, transcytosis, fenestrae, caveolae, transendothelial channels.
+Keywords: Inflammation, cancer, angiogenesis, microvascular permeability endothelial differentiation, endothelial cell biology, endocytosis, transcytosis, fenestrae, caveolae, transendothelial channels.

 Rotations and Thesis Projects: